 In all of these cases, the solution could be moving to a payment system that involves a draw against commission.

 Try the most collaborative solution to manage, track and payout variable compensation.
 Calculate commissions and pay your team accurately, and on time.Try for Free

 A draw against commission is a loan to an employee against future commissions that have not yet been earned.
 It’s typically used as an alternative to straight commission or salary-plus-commission-based payment schemes.
 A draw on commission works by either paying the employee recoverable or non-recoverable draws.

 When your employee is on a recoverable draw against commission scheme, a fixed amount is advanced to the employee to cover a specific period.
 If the employee earns more commission than has been paid, the employer pays them the difference.
 However, if the employee doesn’t make enough, they are expected to pay it back at a later date, usually in the next draw period.

 Non-recoverable draws against commission are often paid to new sales employees for an initial fixed period.
 If their earned commission is higher than what they have drawn, the employer pays out the difference.
 However, if employees don’t make as much as they have drawn, they are not penalized.
 This acts as a guaranteed minimum income until the new employee has built their customer base or when their sales have long lead-in times.

 We recommend offering this when your sales cycles are particularly long to offset the ramp-up period as well as the waiting game before their first deal finalizes.

 When using draws on commission, it’s essential to remember that there are state and federal laws governing its use.
-It would be good practice to hire a specialist employment lawyer or accountant to ensure you comply.
+It would be good practice to hire a specialist employment lawyer or accountant (check the average salary of CPA) to ensure you comply.
 Here are some essential tips on what you should be aware of:

 - Most commissioned roles still need to comply with minimum wage laws, so check that your organization meets these requirements.